dataviz-gc/intro-dataviz-summer18/github.md

 ![git](https://github.com/dataviz-gc/intro-dataviz-summer18/blob/master/img/git7.png)

 Pick your theme (you can change this later).
-You will be taken back to the repository where you will see a `_yaml` file.
+You will be taken back to the repository where you will see a `_config.yml` file.
 This file controls the styling of your site and tells the browser how to render it.

 Now go back to the **Settings** tab and scroll down to the Pages options, and you will see a link to your new website.
 Congratulations!
 Your site is live!